This is a Phinbellan article. Click here for more information on Phinbella.

 KBS Radio (Phineaner: Radio KBS) is the oldest broadcasting service division of KBS, it is divided into three separate radio services which are operates eight national radio stations, five regional radio stations for the Free area of the Federation (collective terms of the all territories of the federated states), federal territories, dependencies and special administrative territories services, three vernacular radio stations for minorities including Indians and Sangunese and two shortwave radio stations.
 Each station has different frequencies, depending on the area of coverage.

 KBS 1Radio, 1FM (Radio Klassik) and 3FM network has local radio stations throughout Phinbella including from the special administrative territories and also the three dependent regions.
 While the KBS Radio 2 network has local radio stations that focus on the main cities in Phinbella.
 The local stations are offers localised services to listeners across their respective territories and regions.
-Most regional 3FM stations operate from 5:00 am to 1:00 am daily, with simulcasts of KBS 1Radio National Network taking place during downtime.
+Most regional 3FM stations operate from 6:00 am to 12:00 am daily (6:00 am to 7:00 pm daily in directly-administered territories except Providenciales and dependencies), with simulcasts of KBS 1Radio National Network taking place during downtime.
 Others like stations in dependent territories, take simulcasts from Federation radio network overnight.

 In total, KBS Radio offers more than hundred radio stations including AM and FM radio channels throughout Phinbella.